cu-swe4s-fall-2019/hash-tables-mchifala/README.md

-# Time Series Basics
+# Hash Tables
 V1.0: The goal of this assignment is to implement some basic hash functions and collision resolution strategies.

 ## Getting Started